Skip to main content

 Hypothalamus CRH from the HPA axis can affect TRH neurons.
 May alter the release of Thyrotropin-Releasing Hormone (TRH).

-This interconnectedness means that any effective protocol for supporting thyroid health must also include an assessment and management of and the HPA axis.
+This interconnectedness means that any effective protocol for supporting thyroid health must also include an assessment and management of adrenal function and the HPA axis.
 Addressing only the thyroid without considering the impact of chronic stress is like trying to fix the thermostat while a window remains wide open in winter.
 The systems are designed to work in concert, and restoring health requires a perspective that honors this biological reality.

 Academic